Irsee Abbey: Imperial Abbey

 Irsee recuperated quickly but in 1662 the powerful prince-abbot of Kempten purchased the right of advocacy (German: Vogteirechte), which limited the autonomy of the abbey.
 In 1694, following the election of the energetic Romanus Köpfle as the new abbot in 1692, Irsee succeeded in obtaining the status of an Imperial abbey, which it will keep until it was dissolved in 1802.

 As an imperial abbey Irsee enjoyed Imperial immediacy.
 While its small territory covered 118 square kilometers and 22 villages and hamlets, its abbot ruled over 3200 to 4200 subjects.
 The abbot had seat and voice on the Bench of the Swabian prelates at the Imperial Diet.
 In case of a declared war, the abbot was required by the Swabian Circle to supply a contingent of one officer and 61 infantrymen.

 In 1699 the dilapidated church tower collapsed and damaged the choir of the old Romanesque church built in 1194, which prompted Abbot Romanus to undertake the revamping of the church and monastery buildings.
 The construction project was greatly expanded by its successor, abbot Willibald Grindl and the monastery buildings were completely rebuilt.
 The plans have been attributed to Magnus Remy, an Irsee monk, who also created many of the paintings in the church.
 During the long rule of Abbot Bernard Beck (1731-1765), Irsee became a center of intellectual and scientific life in Swabia and beyond.
 Irsee's natural history collection with its instruments of mathematics and physics were famous.

 The abbey celebrated the 600th anniversary of its foundation in 1782 but its prosperity soon came to a brutal end in the aftermath of the French Revolution and Napoleonic campaigns.
 War refugees sought refuge and accommodation in the abbey, which also suffered heavily from military marches, billeting and heavy war contributions.
 Finally, in the course of the German mediatisation of 1802-1803, Irsee, like all the other Imperial abbeys, lost its independence and was dissolved.
 On 3 September 1802, soldiers of the Electorate of Bavaria launched a "provisional military occupation" of Irsee and in 1803 the territory of the former abbey, including the villages of Irsee, Romatsried, Eggenthal, Baisweil, Lauchdorf, Ingenried, Schlingen, Ketterschwang, Rieden, Pforzen, Leinau and Mauerstetten, was absorbed into the Electorate, as were its 3221 inhabitants.
 The monastery's inventory was auctioned off.
 In 1833, the greater part of the library was moved to Metten Abbey.

 Hospital

 For many years the Bavarian authorities found no use for the former monastery complex.
 After 1849, the buildings served as an asylum and hospital for the mentally ill.
-Between 1939 and 1945 more than 2,000 patients, both adults and children, were transported by the then regime from Irsee and Kaufbeuren to death camps.
+Between 1939 and 1945 more than 2,000 patients, both adults and children, were murdered by the Nazi German regime in Irsee and Kaufbeuren, as a part of the Aktion T4 and Aktion Brandt.